fasteddys/VantagePoint.DK31.Dev/VantagePoint/VantagePoint.Web/Blueprints/Checklists/CustomizedLogin.md

 1. Updating Welcome Text in Login Panel
-- Search for "Text.cs" in Solution Explorer
+- Search for "Texts.cs" in Solution Explorer
 - Find the "Login" class
 - Update the text on "FormTitle" or any other property that you need

 2. Updating Background images in Login Panel (slides)
-- Search for "BuildupSDK.Web.js" in Solution Explorer
+- Search for "LoginPanel.ts" in Solution Explorer
 - Find the "LoginPanel" function
 - Adjust the "delay" parameter to change the waiting time for the nexte slide at login (numbers in miliseconds)
 - Change the "overlay" image (encoded in base64) to adjust the filter over the background slides.